Source: Pan Demin/Shutterstock.com

 The size of your power bill isn't just about how much electricity you use.
 The region in which you live also plays a big part.
 Canstar explores the differences in electricity prices around Aotearoa.

-We all rely on electricity in our day-to-day lives.
-And whether you are watching TV, running a heat pump, or putting on a load of washing – you’re adding to your power bill.
+We all rely on electricity to power our lives.
+And whether you are watching TV, running a heat pump, or putting on a load of washing – you're adding to your electricity bill.

-The overall cost of your electricity is broken down into two main parts.
+The overall cost of power is broken down into two main parts.
 You pay for the actual electricity you use, plus a fee for the upkeep of the power grid that delivers that juice into your home.

-Nationally, the average power consumer (four-person family) using 22kWh per day on the cheapest low-user tariff available without a fixed-term contract, pays around 35.67c per kWh.
+Nationally, the average power consumer (four-person family) using 22kWh per day on the cheapest low-user tariff available without a fixed-term contract, pays around 40.6c per kWh.

-However, depending on where you live in the country, the price can vary between as low as 31.93c per kWh, in Christchurch, to 45.42c per kWh in Kerikeri and 45.45c in Westport.
+However, depending on where you live in the country, the price can vary, between as low as 35.71c per kWh, in Ashburton, to 50.31c in Balclutha.

 But what exactly does a good rate look like in your area?
 In this article, we break down the average electricity costs by kWh and line fees region to region, and provide tips on how to find a great deal.